 Just follow the dirt road to the edge and you’re there.
 The views are phenomenal.
 You’re right across from Capitol Reef The views to both sides are of Halls Creek, which eventually goes into Lake Powell.

 This is a great place to go to watch the sunset, but it’s also great on a sunny day with some nice wispy clouds.
 The only time I really wouldn’t go is if it’s raining.

 - Give yourself 2-4 hours for this hike, including driving time.
-2 should be good, but more would allow more exploring time, this whole area is really pretty.
+Two should be good, but more would allow more exploring time, this whole area is really pretty.

 - There are rattlesnakes out here, so be aware of that.

-- Be careful at the edge, the drop is not a short one.
+- Be careful at the edge, it’s a pretty solid drop off.

 - Four-wheel-drive is not necessary for Burr Trail.
 A regular car will be fine.
 I’ve done the drive from Bullfrog to Boulder in a Smart Car and my parents did in a Chevy Malibu.
 Just use more caution on the dirt parts if it recently rained a lot.